RushankGarg/ShopSmartCommerce/README.md

 ## Future Improvements

-- Compare additional machine learning models
+- Compare additional machine learning models.
-- Improve feature engineering
+- Improve feature engineering.
-- Deploy the model using Flask or FastAPI
+- Deploy the model using Flask or FastAPI.
-- Build a simple web interface for predictions
+- Build a simple web interface for predictions.

 ## Author